vitorarins/todoer/README.md

-It is recommended to just use the provided automation through make, it will help you achieve consistent results across different hosts and even different operational systems (it is also used on the CI).
+It is recommended to just use the provided automation through make, it will help you achieve consistent results across different hosts and even different operational systems.

 If you fancy building things (or running tests) with no extra layers you can install the latest [Go](https://golang.org/doc/install) and run